 Dr Matthew Timmis gained his Bachelors degree in Sports Science and Football Coaching from Liverpool John Moores University (LJMU) in 2007.
 Upon graduating from LJMU, Matthew progressed directly into his PhD which was undertaken at the University of Bradford.
 Matthew's PhD investigated the role that vision plays in regulating step descent landing control.
-Matthew completed his PhD in 2010 and is now working as a post-doctoral researcher within Vision & Eye Research Unit (VERU).
+Matthew completed his PhD in 2010.

 Main research interests are in the area of movement control, and in particular the role that vision plays in mediating such control.
 Matthew is particularly interested in investigating the role that visual impairment has upon regulating movements which are undertaken daily i.e. reach and grasp or adaptive gait.